JumpStart Adventures 6th Grade: Mission Earthquest: Robot Re-Organizer

 After one of A.R.T.'s robots is captured, it is taken to the Robot Re-Organizer.
 To make sense of the information from the robot, they user must match the first and second part of idioms.
 For each one, they are given a coordinate.

 Space Scan

 The student is then asked to plot the coordinate points from the Robot Re-Organizer activity on a grid.
 The points correspond to where A.R.T. was when he made his last transmission, although technically, this cannot work for the grid is 2-dimensional and A.R.T. is in outer space, meaning that it would need 3 dimensions.
-Once the four points are plotted, the area is scanned for signs of A.R.T.
-A.R.T. won't be found until the last robot is captured.
+Once the four points are plotted, the area is scanned for signs of A.R.T., who won't be found until the last robot is captured.

 Epilogue

-Art is found in space when all the robots are recovered and scanned.
-The team heads on over to Art's position.
-The game ends with art being used for bowling.
+A.R.T. is found in space when all the robots are recovered and scanned.
+The team heads on over to A.R.T.'s position.
+The game ends with A.R.T. being used for bowling.